 So how does one get bitcoins?

 One can either mine or purchase bitcoins.
+What is bitcoin mining?
 Mining involves solving increasingly difficult math problems using dedicated hardware that is then added to the public ledger of transactions known as the blockchain.
 Mining serves two purposes: 1) it adds transactions to the public ledger and 2) releases new bitcoins into the economy.
 That is, everyone in the network agrees that a certain number of newly minted bitcoins should be distributed for mining every 10 minutes, while all other bitcoins remain constant in supply forever.
 Today, mining requires specialized hardware and consumes a lot of electricity, so people typically just purchase bitcoins.
 One can buy bitcoins from a bitcoin exchange, through a broker, or from other people via marketplaces.

 What is the blockchain?